 Choose the best of the best

-Perhaps the greatest thing we love about a quality hotel room is … well, its quality.
+Perhaps the greatest thing we love about a quality hotel room is … well, it is quality.

 The most sophisticated hotels live and breathe excellence, using only the most luxurious fabrics: Egyptian cotton sheets with 1000 thread count, thick down pillows and doonas, and Persian rugs.
 Splurge a little on your own accessories to make your boudoir feel top-quality.